-Everyone can experience back pain, even teens and children.
+Anybody can experience back pain.
+Even teenagers.
 These factors may increase your chance of developing back problems.

 It could be caused by injury, activity, or other medical conditions.
 People of all ages can experience back pain for different reasons.
 The likelihood of experiencing lower back pain as we age increases due to factors such a previous occupation or degenerative disk disease.

 Lower back pain could be related to the bony and lumbar spines, discs in the vertebrae between the vertebrae.
 Ligaments around the spine and disks, spinal cord, nerves, spinal cord, lower back muscles, pelvic internal organs, the skin around the lumbar region, and the ligaments around it.